 - That no audible noise is emitting from the system

 It is also best to ensure that all the connections between the portable audiometer equipment components are free from intermittencies and/or static and crackling.
 You can do so by applying pressure to any connection jack and moving the pressure around to see if you detect any issues.
 This applies to any connector cables to or from the device.

 A Biological Calibration is also intended to check that any resulting output is accurate.
 This is done by conducting a simplified audiogram on an individual with known hearing levels, then ensuring no change in results.
 The operator may test themselves or an assistant and record hearing threshold levels at various frequencies.
 A minimum of two frequencies per ear is recommended (e.g. 1000 and 4000 Hz), but you can also choose to test all frequencies that would be used with patients.

 Testing the same individual using the same device at regular intervals should produce results within 10 dB.
 This Biological Calibration can be used to ensure that the system is free of defects, is functioning properly, and continues to conform to the ANSI standard.

 Create a Historical Record of All Biological Calibrations

 When using SHOEBOX Audiometry, it is possible to create and store a historical record of all of the Biological Calibrations that have been performed on the device.
 Simply create a fictional patient – named, for example, Biological Calibration.
-Select this ‘patient’ every time you to perform a check.
+Select this ‘patient’ every time you perform a check.
 With a baseline audiogram already saved for that patient, it is very easy to compare subsequent tests against the baseline to confirm that the system is working as expected.
-This is also useful for auditing and/or troubleshooting purposes as it will be easy to find a tally of all the results from your biological verification activities.
+This is also useful for auditing and/or troubleshooting purposes, as it will be easy to find a tally of all the results from your biological verification activities.